ptdecker/eloquentjs/README.md

 * roads.js - CommonJS Module for the array of roads.
 Also includes an ES6 style version as a block comment
 * circular.js - circular dependencies

+### Chapter Eleven -- Asynchronous Programming

+* crowscalpel.js - Implements ansyn 'locateScalpel' function
+* promiseall.js - A promise that waits for all theother promises to succeed

 ### Resources

 The sources in this section are mostly direct copies from the book and are used